 Apart from roasting that aims at eliminating the organic carbon, passivation has been employed using carbon-blanking agents such as kerosene and other organic reagents (Abotsi and Osseo-Asare, 1987; Hutchins et al., 1988; Adams and Burger, 1998).
-Though yet to be applied commercially, biomodification of carbonaceous matter appears more attractive from economical and environmental points of view, as it occurs at relatively low temperatures (25-40 °C) and at atmospheric pressure.
+Though yet to be applied commercially, biomodification of carbonaceous matter appears more attractive from economical environmental points of view, as it occurs at relatively low temperatures (25-40 °C) and at atmospheric pressure.
 In addition, lixiviants are regenerated in situ due to the presence of microorganisms.
-Microorganisms employed in this manner include the bacteria: Pseudomonas sp., Achromobacter sp., Streptomyces setonii, and the fungi; Aspergillus bruneio, Penicillium citrinum, Trametes versicolor and Phanerochaete chrysosporium (Portier, 1991; Brierley and Kulpa, 1992; 1993; Amankwah and Yen, 2006; Afidenyo, 2008; Yen et al., 2008; Ofori-Sarpong et al., 2010a; 2011b).
+Microorganisms employed in this manner include the bacteria; Pseudomonas sp., Achromobacter sp., Streptomyces setonii, and the fungi; Aspergillus bruneio, Penicillium citrinum, Trametes versicolor and Phanerochaete chrysosporium (Brierley and Kulpa, 1993; Amankwah and Yen, 2006; Yen et al., 2008; Ofori-Sarpong et al., 2010; Konadu et al., 2016).

-1.3 Phanerochaete Chrysosporium
+1.3 Phanerochaete chrysosporium

-Phanerochaete chrysosporium is a white rot fungus which belongs to the basidiomycetous family, a family of filamentous fungi that exhibits mushroom-like growth with extensive network of cross-walled filaments (Tortora et al., 2004; Madigan and Martinko, 2006).
-The filaments are able to penetrate wood and degrade lignin (the most recalcitrant component of wood) with the aim of getting access to cellulose and hemicellulose (Tien and Kirk, 1983), thus leaving specks of white delignified areas amidst thin areas of firm wood, a phenomenon referred to as 'white rotting'.
-The first lignin-degrading enzyme, Lignin Peroxidase (LiP), was isolated from P. chrysosporium, and characterized by Tien and Kirk (1983; 1984).
-The fungus has hence been studied as a model organism, since it grows quickly, degrades lignin rapidly, and has a relatively medium temperature optimum (37-39 °C) and low pH optimum (3.5-4.5), though it can grow over a wider range of temperature and pH (Ofori-Sarpong et al., 2010a; 2010b; 2011a; 2011b).
+Phanerochaete chrysosporium is a white rot fungus which belongs to the basidiomycetous family; a family of filamentous fungi that exhibits mushroom-like growth with extensive network of cross-walled filaments (Madigan and Martinko, 2006; Ofori-Sarpong et al., 2013a).
+The filaments are able to penetrate wood and degrade lignin (the most recalcitrant component of wood) with the aim of getting access to cellulose and hemicellulose (Tien and Kirk, 1984), thus leaving specks of white delignified areas amidst thin areas of firm wood, a phenomenon referred to as 'white rotting'.
+The first lignin-degrading enzyme, lignin peroxidase (LiP), was isolated from P. chrysosporium, and characterized by Tien and Kirk (1984).
+The fungus has hence been studied as a model organism, since it grows quickly, degrades lignin rapidly, and has a relatively medium temperature optimum (37-39 °C) and low pH optimum (3.5-4.5), though it can grow over a wider range of temperature and pH (Ofori-Sarpong et al., 2010; 2011).

 P. chrysosporium also secretes another enzyme, called manganese peroxidase (MnP).
-The oxidative enzymes of the fungus catalyze the biodegradation of lignin and a variety of aromatic carbonaceous materials including low rank coals, wood chips and environmental pollutants (Glenn et al, 1983; Bumpus and Aust, 1986; Ralph and Catcheside, 1997; Tunde and Tien, 2000; Martin and Petersen, 2001).
-Since carbonaceous matter (CM) in refractory gold ores is characterized to be similar to coal, this fungus can potentially biotransform CM.
+The oxidative enzymes of the fungus catalyze the biodegradation of lignin and a variety of aromatic carbonaceous materials including low rank coals, wood chips and environmental pollutants (Glenn et al., 1983; Bumpus and Aust, 1986; Ralph and Catcheside, 1997; Tunde and Tien, 2000; Martin and Petersen, 2001).
+Carbonaceous matter (CM) in refractory gold ores is characterized to be similar to coal, and thus potential substrates for the fungus (Ofori-Sarpong et al., 2013b).

-Aside LiP and MnP, P. chrysosporium secretes a H_2O_2 -generating enzyme, glyoxal oxidase (Kersten and Kirk, 1987), and hydrogen peroxide is known to solubilize pyrite and arsenopyrite as presented in Equations 6 and 7 (McKibben and Barnes, 1986; Antonijevic, et al, 1997; Jennings et al, 2000).
-The iron (III) and sulphuric acid produced, constitute the reagents created by the sulphide-oxidising bacteria for the indirect biooxidation of sulphides (Keller and Murr, 1982; Sand et al, 1995; Hackl, 1997; Holmes and Bonnefoy, 2006).
+Aside LiP and MnP, P. chrysosporium secretes a H2O2-generating enzyme, glyoxal oxidase (Kersten and Kirk, 1987), and hydrogen peroxide is known to solubilize pyrite and arsenopyrite as presented in Equations 6 and 7 (Antonijevic et al., 1997; Jennings et al., 2000).
+The iron (III) and sulphuric acid produced, constitute the reagents created by the sulphide-oxidising bacteria for the indirect biooxidation of sulphides (Sand et al., 1995; Hackl, 1997; Holmes and Bonnefoy, 2006).